sbebbers/FrameWork.php/QUICKSTART.md

 			"0":		"phtml"
 		}
 	}

+Please note that it is a <strike>bug</strike> intended feature of this framework that each view has a related controller.
+The Application Core will look for a controller for each page views (`allowedSegments` object) in the JSON configuration above.

 You may wish to set up some meta data for your new page; this is done in the `pagedata.json` file in `/path/to/application/config/pagedata.json`, which may look like this: